Cross-country skiing and snowshoeing

 - Confederation Golf Course - maintained by Foothills Nordic Ski Club volunteers.

-- Canmore Park - Foothills Nordic Ski Club, in partnership with The City is exploring the opportunity to provide cross country skiing.
+- West Confederation Park - Foothills Nordic Ski Club, in partnership with The City is exploring the opportunity to provide cross country skiing.

 - Maple Ridge Golf Course - Typically trackset on Tuesdays and is maintained by Calgary Parks.